Preparation for the Clinic

 • Poster preparation guidelines are available here.

-• Be sure to submit your poster by the June 9 deadline, if you would like us to print it for you.
+• Be sure to submit your poster by the June 8 deadline if you would like us to print it for you.

 • See this page for poster session assignments.

-Please ensure the following programs on the computer you will use during the Clinic, prior to the opening session:
+Please ensure the following programs are installed and can open on the computer that you will use during the Clinic, prior to the opening session:

-• A spreadsheet program, such as Excel, LibreOffice, or Google Sheets
+1. A spreadsheet program, such as Excel, LibreOffice, or Google Sheets.

 • Note that recent versions of MacOS come with Git installed, so you may not need to install this program.

-• Git Bash (Recommended for Windows users only) - command line access to Git on Windows
+3. Git Bash (recommended for Windows users only): command line access to Git on Windows.

-• ICI3D R package - a package containing interactive tutorials for use at the Clinic; to install, run the following lines of code from the R or Rstudio command line:
+6. ICI3D R package: a package containing interactive tutorials for use at the Clinic.

 install.packages('remotes') # if not already installed

-remotes::install_github('ICI3D/ici3d-pkg') # DO NOT DO THIS IF YOU NEED TO UPDATE R VERSION (see above)
+remotes::install_github('ICI3D/ici3d-pkg') # DO NOT DO THIS YET IF YOU NEED TO UPDATE R VERSION (see above)

 Please note that you will need to have administrative permissions on the computer you use for the Clinic.
 You may need to arrange this through your IT department if you are using an institutional computer.

-When you have successfully installed both R and R Studio, please work through these tutorials:
+Once you have successfully installed both R and RStudio, please work through the following tutorials:

-If you are unfamiliar with or rusty on your understanding of the Binomial Distribution, you may also want to work through the introductory Binomial Distribution tutorial.
+If you are unfamiliar with or rusty on your understanding of the binomial distribution, you may also want to work through the Introductory Binomial Distribution Tutorial (link to follow).

 Tip: To download all of the tutorials at once into a single directory on your computer, you can clone the ICI3D R tutorials repository.
 You can get started quickly by opening the RTutorials.Rproj file within that directory.

-If you are already comfortable using git, you can skip this activity, but if you’re new to git or your skills are rusty, please take the time to work through all four lessons.
+If you are already comfortable using Git, you can skip this activity, but if you are new to Git or your skills are rusty, please ensure you work through all four lessons.

 For all participants